greg-raven/Department-21/_drafts/funnies.md

 Thank you, BOSS IN GENERAL, SPECIAL HIGH INTENSITY TRAINING (B.I.G.
 S.H.I.T.)

 ------

+---
+title: 'Computer gender'
+author: 'Noam Sain'
+layout: post
+---

-A pastor of one church who was previously a sailor, was very aware that ships are addressed as “she” and “her”.
+A pastor of one church who was previously a sailor, was very aware that ships are addressed as “she” and “her.”
 He often wondered what gender computers should be addressed.
 To answer that question, he set up two groups of computer experts.
 The first was comprised of women, and the second of men.

 Each group was asked to recommend whether computers should be referred to in the feminine gender, or the masculine gender.
-They were asked to give 4 reasons for their recommendation.
+They were asked to give four reasons for their recommendation.

 The group of women reported that the computers should be referred to in the masculine gender because: